Mary Phelps Jacob (Caresse Crosby)

 Inventor of the Modern Brassiere, Publisher

-Born on 20 April 1891 in New Rochelle, New York, "Polly" (as she nicknamed herself) was the daughter of a prominent New England family.
+Born in New Rochelle, New York, "Polly" (as she nicknamed herself early in life) was the daughter of a prominent New England family.
 Her ancestry included Governor Bradford, the Plymouth Colony's first governor, and Robert Fulton, developer of the steamboat.
+She was also descended from William Phelps, the Puritan colonist.

 Polly's family was not fabulously rich, but her father had been raised, as she put it, "to ride to hounds, sail boats, and lead cotillions," and he lived high.
 She grew up, she later said, "in a world where only good smells existed."
 "What I wanted," she said of her privileged childhood, "usually came to pass."
 A childhood of privilege included private school, dancing school, and horse riding school.
 She was a rather disinterested student.
-One commentator writes that for the most part Polly "lived her life in dreams."
-(Wolff).
+Author Geoffry Wolff commented that for the most part Polly "lived her life in dreams.".

 Her education included private schools and She took dancing lessons at Mr. Dodsworth Dancing Class, attended Miss Chapin's School in New York City, went to school at Rosemary Hall prep school in Wallingford, Connecticut, where she played the part of Rosalind in As You Like It to critical acclaim.
 She was formally presented to the King of England at a garden party in 1914.